Welcome to the Beacon v2 Documentation¶

 With the release of Beacon v2 implementations of v1 and earlier are not longer supported.
 Deployers of Beacon instances or networks are advised to migrate to v2 of the standard.
 The functionality of Beacon v1 can be easily implemented in v2.

-The core documentation (i.e. this document) can be found on here.
-Additional information about the Beacon project - including news, events, publications - is available through the website beacon-project.io.
+Additional information about the Beacon project - including news, events, publications - is available through the separate website at beacon-project.io.

 The Beacon documentation provides information for different types of users, depending on their interests and use cases.
 Although those will overlap, we highlight information relevant for some general scenarios throughout the documentation.